Eyes Wide Open (Sabrina Carpenter song)

 "Eyes Wide Open" is a song recorded by American singer Sabrina Carpenter from her debut studio album of the same name (2015), served as the opening track of the album.
-The track was written by Audra Mae, Meghan Kabir and its producer Jerrod Bettis.
+The track was written by Audra Mae, Meghan Kabir, and its producer Jerrod Bettis.
 Mitch Allan helped Bettis on the production and produced the vocals while Dan Book served as an additional vocal producer.
-The song was released by Hollywood Records as the second single from Eyes Wide Open, being able to purchase a week before the album's release on April 7, 2015.
-"Eyes Wide Open" is a midtempo power pop-influenced pop rock song backed by catchy background vocals, a piano and a simple bass beat.
+The song was released by Hollywood Records as the second single from Eyes Wide Open, made available for purchase a week before the album's release on April 7, 2015.
+"Eyes Wide Open" is a midtempo and power pop-influenced pop rock song with a piano and simple bass beat.
 In the song, Carpenter talks about finding who she is and finding her path.
 According to Carpenter, the song is her favorite on the album.

-It was accompanied by a music video directed by Sarah McClung premiered on her Vevo channel on June 14, 2015.
+It was accompanied by a music video directed by Sarah McClung, which premiered on her Vevo channel on June 14, 2015.
 It featured Carpenter walking through an unknown building and performing the song in a room with her band and her sister Sarah Carpenter.
-Carpenter promoted "Eyes Wide Open" with several live performances, including on Radio Disney Music Awards 2015, where she did a medley with her single "We'll Be the Stars".
+Carpenter promoted "Eyes Wide Open" with several live performances, including at the Radio Disney Music Awards 2015, where she did a medley with her single "We'll Be the Stars".
 The song won a Radio Disney Music Award in the category "Best Anthem" in 2016.

 Background and recording

-Carpenter made the lead track off of the album available for those who pre-ordered the album on iTunes on April 7, 2015.
+Carpenter made the lead track from the album available for those who pre-ordered the album on iTunes on April 7, 2015.
 The song was one of the last to be recorded, when Carpenter started to learn who she really was and when she wanted something more soulful for her album, which is the reason why the song is different from the rest of the record.
 In an interview with Justine Magazine, Carpenter said that "Eyes Wide Open" was her favorite track of the album.

 "Eyes Wide Open" was written sometime in late 2014 and early 2015 by Jerrod Bettis, Audra Mae and Meghan Kabir.
 The song was produced by Bettis and Mitch Allan, the last one served as a vocal producer and Dan Book served as an additional vocal producer.
 Tony Maserati mixed the track and the recording session took place at The Guest House, located in North Hollywood, California.
 Bettis and Scott Robinson served as additional engineers.
 The track was programmed by Allan and Bettis and Allan plays guitars and bass.
 Kabir and Allan contributed backing vocals to the track.
 The song was mastered by Eric Boulanger at The Mastering Lab, Inc., located in Ojai, California.